 - 1 cup (227g) unsalted pistachios, unshelled optional

 - Line 2 large baking sheets with parchment paper; set aside.

 - In a large bowl mix together the butter, 4 tablespoons of coconut oil, and cream cheese until well combined.

 - Add the confectioners sugar, 1 cup at a time, then add the salt, vanilla, and coconut oil - mix well.
 You can use your hands here!

-- Heat the chocolate and coconut oil in a a double boiler over just simmer water until chocolate is completely melted and can be whisked smooth.
+- Heat the chocolate and remaining 1 Tablespoon (14g) of coconut oil in a double boiler over simmering water.
+Cook, stirring occasionally, until the chocolate is completely melted.
 Alternatively you can do this in the microwave, just be sure to use a heat proof dish and use the lowest setting.
 I usually microwave my chocolate in 20 second increments, whisking in between.

 - When the eggs are ready to be dipped, place the bottom of the egg onto a fork, and dip it into the chocolate, letting it completely submerge before pulling it back up and placing it back on the parchment lined sheet.
 Repeat for all eggs.

 - Place the chocolate dipped eggs back in the freezer or refrigerator for a few minutes to harden.

 - When ready to serve, place each egg in cupcake wrappers or on a large serving platter lined with parchment paper.